tensordiffeq/tdq-docs/_sources/hacks/optimizers/index.md

 ```

 Additionally, one could replace the learning rate parameter in the `tf_optimizer` object with
 a different learning rate if that is desired in the default `Adam` optimizer in the same way.
+The built-in learning rate for Adam
+is set to `0.005`, and one could reduce it to `0.001` via the following:
 ```{code} python
 model = CollocationSolverND()
 model.compile(layer_sizes, f_model, Domain, BCs)